 As one of the main players for personal task management, can it hold up to its high expectations?

-Recent updates (May 2018): Things 3.5.x came out a couple of weeks ago.
-CulturedCode updated the app to have collapsable areas, tagging improvements, and many other new features.
-The review has been adjusted to cover new things (pun intended.)
+Recent updates (June 2018): Things 3.6.x came out recently.
+CulturedCode updated the app to have much better keyboard integration for the iPad.
+The review has been adjusted to cover new Things (pun intended.)

 Things’s approach to task management

 Things almost comes with its own paradigm – which turns out to be very Getting Things Done-centric.
 The app greets with a simplistic introduction and a beautiful, and empty, user interface.
 While the experience is rather custom compared to a boring checklist, they promise the solution to be easy to use, reliable and productive.

 While Things does not advertise with Getting Things Done in its name, the application is structured incredibly similar to apps tailored to GTD, like GTDNext or NirvanaHQ.
 This does not mean, that the user is forced to use GTD: Things rather relies on its own approach to productivity, which is a combination, and simplification, of a variety of other tools.

 The suite comes in three variants, Mac, iPhone/Watch and iPad.
 Each app can used on their own, but also in combination with each other.
 If using multiple applications or devices, a free cloud service helps keeping all clients in sync.